Heinz Werner Höber: Career

 After some futile attempts to thrive as an actor, a comedian or a playwright he started writing pulp fiction.
 That was when many Germans read pulp fiction on a regular basis because there was only one TV programme.

 Höber gained the attention of Gustav Lübbe (of Bastei Lübbe publishing) when he was looking for somebody who could deliver new adventures of Jerry Cotton.
 The first author of Jerry Cotton had grown tired of his creation and of writing pulp fiction in general.
 Höber became his successor and led Jerry Cotton to new heights.

 He worked diligently on the new stories and, driven by his ambitions to walk in the footsteps of Karl May, he performed a lot of research on the FBI and on New York.
 He also invented an American Indian sidekick called Zeerokah for Jerry Cotton.
 But as opposite to Karl May he didn't reach any fame because allegedly the G-man Jerry Cotton wrote all his tales himself.

 Höber received only an all-inclusive fee for each novel, not considering the amplitude of the publisher's profit.
 So Heinz Werner Höber followed his cherished idol Karl May another time by meeting his own publisher in court.
 He demanded recognition as the main author of Jerry Cotton and a significant part of the profit.

 He was neither the actual creator of Jerry Cotton nor at any time the only author of the series.
 Although he was considered to probably be most productive and certainly most committed of the about 100 writers.
 He had also never been promised to be named or to receive royalties.
 Therefore, the trial did not make him rich but ruined him.

-Still he had eventually reached a high profile, could publish books under his real name and won the highly accredited Glauser Award.
+Still, he eventually reached a high profile, published books under his real name and won the highly accredited Glauser Award.